amolood/amolood/README.md

 ## Let's Connect

 🌐 I'm always open to discussions and collaborations.
-Let's connect to explore how we can contribute to the evolving landscape of information security, technology, and innovation.
+Let's connect to explore how we can contribute to the evolving landscape of cybersecurity, technology, and innovation.

 [LinkedIn](https://www.linkedin.com/in/amolood/) | [Twitter](https://x.com/a99l) | [Personal Website/Blog](https://amolood.com)